oehf/ipf-docs/_pages/ihe/mllp/codec.md

 ---
-title: HL7v2 Codec
+title: HL7v2 Mina Codec
 layout: single
 permalink: /docs/ihe/codec/
 classes: wide
 ---

-Some parameters defined in [camel-mina2][] have fixed values in MLLP-based IPF IHE components.
+Some parameters defined in [camel-mina][] have fixed values in MLLP-based IPF IHE components.
 This means that these parameters are actually not configurable by the user anymore; values provided via endpoint URIs will be silently ignored.